 I get it (but not really) – the Gram is the mothership of worldly connection and self-image these days; it is the epicenter of our social standing and community.
 Our phones have literally become our social umbilical cord, and we’ve got to admit that it is something we idolize beyond recognition, which is destructive.

 There’s a time and place for everything.
 You really can do without that first date selfie or picture of your food.
 Your posse can even wait to hear how your date is going until after.
-And the same standard applies for him.
+And this same standard applies for him.
+We need to stop making excuses for why our phones must sit, front and center at all times, or for having knee-jerk reactions to check or use our devices.

-We need to stop making excuses for why our phones must sit, front and center, on the table or within eye’s reach whether or not it’s in use.
-Therefore, IMO, you can really tell a lot about a person by the “relationship” they have with their device.
-21st century, technological advancement BS aside; if someone can’t detach and disconnect from their phone for a few hours to connect face-to-face, that’s only a precursor to other real problems.
+Therefore, IMO, you can really tell a lot about a person by the “relationship” they have with their phone.
+21st century, technological advancement BS aside – if someone can’t detach and disconnect from their phone for a few measly hours to connect face-to-face, that’s only a precursor to other real problems.

 And on a first date, this is a “respect” issue.
 Sure, while there are certainly emergency “exceptions” and fairly minor occurrences that don’t automatically need the boot, there just needs to be more attention paid to the way an individual – whom you hardly know and are with to discover more about – treats a mechanism that is designed and meant to be a tool in life, not their identity or lifeline.

-A piss-poor attitude, how he treats you, himself + others
+A piss-poor attitude; how he treats you, himself + others

 Premature neediness, affection + adoration

 When you’re hitting it off, like real deep, it may be cute to jokingly talk about growing old together or the gorgeous babies you’d make.
 Sometimes these conversations, as some like to put it, “are not that deep” – though, I could beg to differ.
-Tread lightly, because what may be transpiring is an unhealthy bond between you.
-You have yet to scrape the surface of this person and vice versa.
-Avoid jumping into, let alone grazing the deep end, even if you’re somehow convinced “he’s it” or feel compelled to melt into his instant obsession over you.

-Love-bombing is designed to be both enthralling and deceiving – it can seem and feel real and normal but it’s deceptive and unhealthy by nature.
-Someone who comes on too strong too soon can be a pretty good indicator of their relationship patterns (and in life); this can mean they tend to rush into relationships too quickly, base relationships on feelings and instant chemistry, and on unrealistic expectations.
-This can also mean they struggle connecting and committing on a much deeper level, where infatuation is often substituted.
-Love-bombing can also simply be a manipulation tactic – *ahem*, yes, as in order to get into your pants.
+Love-bombing is designed to be both enthralling and deceiving – it can seem and feel real and normal but unhealthy by nature.
+Someone who comes on too strong too soon can be a pretty good indicator of their relationship patterns (and in life); this can mean they tend to rush into relationships too quickly, base relationships on feelings and instant chemistry, and therefore have unrealistic expectations.

 Abusive behavior – *the low-key signs

 Let’s unpack infatuation and Love-Bombing a bit more.
 There’s absolutely nothing wrong with your date showing signs that they like you – let’s get that out of the way.
 But if they’re putting out all the stops, and I mean everything they got, or they’re willingly and frantically putting all of their eggs into one basket, this is your cue to put on the breaks.
-Why?
-For starters, it’s not as genuine as you think.
-That level of attention is coming from all the wrong places, so not for the right reasons.

 Likewise, any form of abusive behavior is unacceptable behavior.
-Whether it’s verbal, physical, psychological or emotional.
+Whether it’s verbal, physical, psychological [mental] or emotional.
 And things like manipulation, possessiveness, jealousy and controlling behaviors are many abusive tendencies on the blurred lined spectrum.
-Thanks to books and movies like 50 Shades of Grey and Twilight (yep, I went there), there are many of these “blurred-line” behaviors that have been *romanticized* and even glamorized today – like possessiveness disguised as “protection”.
+Meaning, how many people often tolerate (and have even normalized) those things while denouncing it as abuse?

 So what should you watch out for, specifically?